jimdigriz/opcodevm/README.md

      * need an internal data store to aggreate data into
      * to handle packet oriented data, maybe keep the thought of co-routine like behaviour resumption
  * figure out something better that `-m{arch,tune}=native` for `CFLAGS`
+ * compile only the ops that will work for the target, for example do not cook `x86_64` on ARM kit
  * {Net,Open}BSD and Mac OS X support
      * remove GNU'isms